learnable-content/Diving-into-ES2015/README.md

 That's it!
 So what's happening here?
-The first thing we did was calculate the total price and total tax using our calculate function, and assigned the values to `total` and `totalTax` variables using array matching.
+The first thing we did was calculate the total price and total tax using our calculate function, and assigned the values to `total` and `totalTax` variables using destructuring.
 Then we used our custom template literal called `strip` to print out our receipt!
 Let's try it out in the console: